floshin/dhamma/sense-restraint-why.md

 have to — if you think you’re exempted from it, if you think sensuality is not a problem, if you think sensuality is not ‘your’ problem.

+---

+> If you are not free from sensuality, then you don’t yet understand (...).
+Your contemplation is not entirely adequate; because if it were, then you would understand the danger and lose desire for it.

+Understanding the danger would lead to losing desire for it.
+Thus, trying to understand is the highest priority.